Xilinx/SDSoC-Tutorials/platform-creation-tutorial/Lab2-Creating-Software-Components.md

 <summary><big><strong>Step 5: Booting the ZC702 with the generated Boot Image (BOOT.bin)</strong></big></summary>

-1. Copy the `BOOT.bin` file from `/tmp/sdx_workspace/hello_world/_sdx/bootimage/BOOT.bin` to the root directory of a FAT32 formatted SD card inserted on the host machine.
+1. Copy the `BOOT.bin` file from `/tmp/sdx_workspace/hello_world/_sdx/bootimage/BOOT.bin` to the root directory of a FAT32 format SD card inserted on the host machine.

 2. Safely eject or unmount the SD card.

 3. Power off the ZC702 (SW11) board.

-4. Insert SD card, with `BOOT.bin` at root directory, into ZC702 metallic SD card holder (J64).
+4. Insert the SD card, with `BOOT.bin` at root directory, into ZC702 metallic SD card holder (J64).

 5. Ensure that the ZC702 boot mode DIP switch (SW16) is set for SD card boot.
 The following is a list of the recommended DIP switch position settings: